Review: 5 Top Models of Single Jogwheel DJ Midi Interfaces

 We say: Closes to using a Technics turntable you’ll get for digital.
 Feels like real DJing, and the strip search is a clever track scrubbing addition.
 Combined with the supplied Serato ITCH software, this is a brilliant way of adding 2 real digital decks to an existing set-up.
 Two of these can’t control 4 decks in Serato ITCH though, which is a big shame.

 Reloop Contour Interface Edition

 Decks controllable: 4; High-resolution jogwheel: yes; Software compatibility: Traktor Pro; Stereo audio outputs: 4; Audio inputs: 0; Power: USB/mains; Sound card specifications: 24-bit/96kHz; Size & weight: 6.3 x 15.1 x 2.5″ (160 x 383 x 63mm), 4.4lb (2kg)

 They say: Can be perfectly integrated in every DJ software surroundings.
 Configured and optimized for Traktor Pro, it is possible to control up to 4 decks, due to the intelligent deck switch system.
 Specially developed for DJs that wish to integrate Traktor in their existing setup.

 We say: Direct appeal to people eyeing the X1 controller for Traktor Pro.
-With this you get full 4-deck control, a jogwheel, 4-stereo-outs sound card built in, 1(8 & 1/4″ headphone outputs (nice touch), a lot of configurability, and a decent build quality including nice aluminium fascia.
-Hard to find at moment in US.
+With this you get full 4-deck control, a jogwheel, 4-stereo-outs sound card built-in, 1(8 & 1/4″ headphone outputs (nice touch), a lot of configurability, and a decent build quality including nice aluminium fascia.
+Hard to find at moment in the US.